Installing SL1 on Hardware Appliances and Virtual Appliances

 Download this manual as a PDF file

-This section describes how to download and install an SL1 Collector, and how to establish a connection between the new SL1 Collector and the SL1 Database Server on the SL1 Nodes page.
+This section describes how to install SL1 on hardware appliances or virtual machines, including how to download the ISO image; install the Database Server, Administration Portal, and SL1 Collectors; and establish a connection between the new SL1 SL1 Collectors and the Database Server.
 An SL1 Collector can be either a Data Collector or a Message Collector.

 Use the following menu options to navigate the SL1 user interface: